Agrimsh/-CODSOFT/README.md

 📁 Dataset

-Used the Titanic dataset containing details like passenger class, age, gender, fare, and survival status.
+Used the Titanic dataset frm kaggle containing details like passenger class, age, gender, fare, and survival status.

 💻 Technologies Used